Cornelis Vreeswijk

-Born to Dutch parents in IJmuiden, Netherlands, he emigrated to Sweden with his parents in 1949 at the age of twelve.
-He was educated as a social worker and hoped to become a journalist, but became increasingly involved in music, performing at events for students with idiosyncratic humor and social engagement.

-Though Vreeswijk never acquired Swedish citizenship, he is regarded as one of Sweden’s most influential troubadours, and has been described as something of a national poet, often compared to Evert Taube and Carl Michael Bellman for his poetic lyrics and social commentary.
-In 2010, the Swedish drama film Cornelis was made about his life, directed by Amir Chamdin.
+Despite being born in the Netherlands and never acquiring Swedish citizenship, Vreeswijk is regarded as one of the country's most influential and beloved troubadours, often being compared to other national poets, such as Evert Taube and Carl Michael Bellman for his poetic lyrics and social commentary.

+Vreeswijk's compositions often focused on themes of love, poverty, and substance abuse.
+His unique style blended elements of folk, jazz, blues, and bossa nova, which modernized the Scandinavian ballad tradition.

+In 2010, the Swedish drama film Cornelis, directed by Amir Chamdin, was made about his life.

 Early life and education

-Cornelis Vreeswijk was born and grew up in the Netherlands.
+Cornelis Vreeswijk was born and grew up in the Netherlands, born to Dutch parents in IJmuiden.
 He emigrated to Sweden with his parents in 1949 at the age of twelve.
 He left school in 1955 and went to sea, where he passed the time playing the blues.
 He returned to Sweden in 1959.
 He was educated as a social worker at Stockholm University and hoped to become a journalist, but became increasingly involved in music, performing at events for students with idiosyncratic humor and social engagement.